Skip to content

 Cleanup

-An optional second argument can be provided to explicitEffect that will be called when the effect is cleaned up.
+An optional second argument can be provided to the explicitEffect function that will be called when the effect is cleaned up.

 const count = signal(0);